Racism in Thailand: Ethnic minority issues

 Thailand's ethnic minorities have been subjected to persecution in Thailand, especially the one million plus members of Thailand's hill tribes.
 They are frequently viewed as illiterate drug peddlers and opium-growers, with Thai mainstream media perpetuating this image.
 A 2013 article in the Bangkok Post said, "Nearly a million hill peoples and forest dwellers are still treated as outsiders—criminals even, since most live in protected forests.
 Viewed as national security threats, hundreds of thousands of them are refused citizenship although many are natives to the land".
 According to Dr Chayan Vaddanaputti of Chiang Mai University, this was not always the case:

 "Earlier, they were seen by ordinary people in the lowlands as friends and trading partners in a mutually symbiotic relationship between the hills and the valleys.
 But growing environmental problems after Thailand's national social and economic development plans took off in the late '60s and early '70s, and an influx of Vietnamese migrants during the Vietnam War changed this relationship forever.
 Then they became the enemies, the 'other'.
 The demonization and criminalization of ethnic minorities and the perpetuation of the myth that they are non-Thai has been embedded in Thai textbooks, in Thai history and in the mainstream media."

 Extrajudicial killings, torture, disappearances, and intimidation of members of Thailand's hill tribes by Thai police and military was rampant under Prime Minister Thaksin Shinawatra's "War on Drugs", which started in 2003.

 The Muslim Malay Patani Kingdom of southern Thailand was incorporated into the Thai state in 1785.
 Being called khaek ('foreigner' or 'guest'), the Thai Malays were subjected to discrimination and political suppression, especially during the regimes of Field Marshal Plaek Phibunsongkhram and the Thaification policies of the mid-20th century.
 The south Thailand insurgency of the past 10 years, has repeatedly been met with brutal force by successive Thai governments, especially under the Thaksin Shinawatra administration.

-Thai Chinese also have had to bear xenophobic sentiment in the past.
-Besides having had their language and writing suppressed during the Thaification period of the mid-20th century, those of Chinese descent were also required to change their surnames to Thai names.
-As a result, many younger generations of ethnic Chinese can only communicate in Thai and self-identify solely as Thai.